Glossary of Pulmonary Hypertension (PH) Terms

 Back to top of page

-Deep vein thrombosis (DVT): Formation of blood clots in the veins deep in the body, most typically in the lower leg or thigh.
+Deep vein thrombosis (DVT): Formation a blood clot in the veins deep in the body, most typically in the lower leg or thigh.
 Learn more about DVT

 Diastole: The period when the heart is relaxing and filling with blood.
 Diastolic pressure is the bottom, lower number in your blood pressure.
 See also systole

-Digoxin: A drug that seems to help a weak heart muscle squeeze better.
+Digoxin: A medication used to treat many different heart conditions.
+It may help a weak heart muscle squeeze better.
 Read more about conventional medical therapies

 Dilate: To relax, expand.

 Diuretic: A chemical that helps you lose water by increasing the amount of urine.
 Sometimes called a "water pill" or “fluid pill.”
 Read more about conventional medical therapies